 One mantra I told myself often was “normalize my normal”.
 After all, we know mental health doesn’t exist as a “you’re good or you’re not” binary; there’s a lot of complexities in between that matter too.
 If medication was part of my story of veering closer to feeling “good,” I wanted to normalize this too.
 I used my log to visually track my progress, despite polarized thinking might be telling me otherwise.

-I felt uncomfortable being honest with my psychiatrist about how I was doing, and I didn’t want to be labeled as a “difficult” patient.
+I felt uncomfortable being honest with my psychiatrist about how I was doing.
+I didn’t want to be labeled as a “difficult” patient.
 Bringing my log to my appointments allowed me to feel more grounded.
 By doing this, I didn’t need to scramble to murmur that I was doing “fine” when it was clear on my papers that particular symptoms were intruding on my wellbeing.
-I needed to tell myself this then, and I want to remind you, that this is your health and that needs to be prioritized.
+I needed to tell myself this then.
+I want to remind you, that this is your health and that needs to be prioritized.

-Your depression and anxiety might be loud and manifest as untrue thoughts about being a burden, but these feelings don’t represent the real you.
+Your depression and anxiety might be loud and manifest as untrue thoughts about being a burden.
+However, these feelings don’t represent the real you.
 Letting mental health specialists in on the truth of what’s going on will not only be relieving on your end, it will help them know how to better support your needs.

-The brain fog I felt made it difficult to consistently take my medication.
+The brain fog I felt made it difficult to consistently take my medication upon starting on antidepressants.
 Some days, I wouldn’t remember if I took my medication or not.
 I once went several days without taking medication; my body reminded me of this when I experienced a withdrawal symptom that felt like electric shocks throughout my body.
-On top of this discomfort, I had some difficulty focusing and eating due to nausea I experienced as a medication side effect.
+On top of this discomfort, I had some difficulty focusing and eating due to medication side effects, particularly nausea.

 I learned to set a reminder on my phone to build a routine with taking medication.
 This prevented these withdrawals from happening again.
 Another option to consider?
-Buy a simple pill container that separates out medication for each day of the week, so you know whether you’ve taken your medication that day.
+Buy a simple pill container that separates medication for each day of the week.
+This helps you know whether you’ve taken your medication that day.

 Disentangling the stigma of taking medication required being vulnerable and opening up to people who love me about what I was needing.
 The more I talked about it with people, the more normal this felt.
 Different friends were able to provide support on various levels.
 One friend sent me a voice memo every morning with a quick and sweet affirmation for the day.
 Another friend brought me lunch on days we had classes together.